arnab39/EquivariantDQN/README.md

 ## Computational Resources
 We trained the model in Titan Xp and all the models take 5-6 hours to run for 4000 episodes.

-## Contacts
-For more details regarding the code drop an email at: arnabm@cim.mcgill.ca